 Hike the Aska Trails on Aska Road or visit the Swinging Bridge over the Toccoa River on Hwy 60 south of Morganton.
 Download a self-guided tour hiking map here..

 Discover treasure in the Blue Ridge Mountains at Aska Mining Company,, Cohutta Cove Mini Golf or The Lilly Pad, all Gem Mining operations.
 Click here for more information.

 See a real copper mine at the Ducktown Museum off Highway 64 in Ducktown TN.

 22 Go Ziplining!

 Have a blast at Blue Ridge Adventure Park on Highway 515; Zipline Canopy Tours of Blue Ridge, 891 Old Cashes Valley Road; or The Blue Ridge Canopy Adventure, 319 Hells Hollow Road, Blue Ridge.

 Bring your family, friends and all of the kids bowling at Fannin Lanes Bowling Center, 4115 East First Street, Blue Ridge.
 Open bowling 7 days a week and holidays.

-Play a round of putt putt golf at Cohutta Cove Mini Golf, Highway 515; or at The Lilly Pad Village on Aska Road.
+Play a round of putt putt golf at Cohutta Cove Mini Golf at Cohutta Country Store, Highway 515; or at The Lilly Pad on Aska Road.

-The kids will love to learn how to hunt for Bigfoot!
-New museum located on Hwy 515 between Ellijay and Blue Ridge.
+The kids will love to learn how to hunt for Big Foot at Expedition Big Foot!
+This great new museum is located on Hwy 515 between Ellijay and Blue Ridge.